MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Extension-Package.md

 ### To create the extension manifest

 -   The extension manifest describes characteristics about your extension.
-All characteristics have a parameter in the [!INCLUDE[wps_2](../dynamics-nav/includes/wps_2_md.md)] cmdlet that you use to create the manifest, [!INCLUDE[New-NAVAppManifest]()].
+All characteristics have a parameter in the BROKEN-INCLUDE-wps_2](../dynamics-nav/includes/wps_2_md.md)] cmdlet that you use to create the manifest, [!INCLUDE[New-NAVAppManifest.
 The following table describes the data in the manifest:

     |Data|[!INCLUDE[bp_tabledescription](../dynamics-nav/includes/bp_tabledescription_md.md)]|
     |----------|---------------------------------------|